Rivers, Coast and Oceans

-Rivers, Coasts and Oceans
+Rivers, Coasts and Oceans 2023-24

-Run by School of Natural Sciences
+School Of Natural Sciences

 This module deals with the cascade from source to sink, divided up in to three segments: catchment-fluvial, coastal (continental shelf), and deep marine (Sømme et al., 2009).
 Each segment is a morphodynamic zone, but these zones are also genetically related and dynamically connected (Allen, 2017).
 Geomorphology, sedimentology, and stratigraphy are core to understanding the flow of sediments within and through these segments.
 Sediments from single or multiple sources are routed through the source to sink cascade, with each morphodynamical zone connecting regions of erosion, sediment transfer, temporary storage, and long-term deposition.